 Trillions of bacteria live within your gut and help to promote healthy digestion, absorption of nutrients, and provide general support to your immune system.
 Ideally, the bacterial community in your gut consists of beneficial flora, but some harmful strains will also be around.

 Poor diet and overuse of antibiotics allows good bacteria numbers to decline and bad bacteria to flourish.
-When this happens, inflammation is triggered throughout the body, which has direct links to anxiety-related changes in the brain.
+When this happens, inflammation is triggered throughout the body, which has direct links to anxiety relief and changes in the brain.

 Maintaining a healthy balance in your gut is the goal, and this is easy to do with the best probiotic foods or a quality probiotic supplement.
 Consumption of probiotics increases the numbers of beneficial strains within your gut, keeping bad bacteria at bay.
 A balanced microbe community means a happy and optimally functioning gut.
 The messages that will be transmitted to your brain will be positive ones, showing that probiotics may be the next best thing for treating anxiety disorders.